SapientSapiens/capstoneproject-2025-dez/README.md

  __🔹4.
 Automation and orchestration__

    These activities right from data ingestion to loading to storage and transformation are fully automated and each activity executes in sequential sync with the next in a seamlessly orchestrated way.
-An orchestration tool handles this right from loading data into datalake, getting and storing it into the datawarehouse and transformaing it to be analytics ready.
+An orchestration tool handled this right from loading data into datalake, getting and storing it into the datawarehouse and transformaing it to be analytics ready.

  __🔹4.
 Visualization__

    So fianlly with the cleaned and curated data, became ready for gettign visual insights out of them that reveal trends and patterns not very forthcoming in tabulat data.
-A visualization tool automacilly picks up the data in  the datawarehouse and responds to changes in the same through charts and other visual widgets.
+The visualization tool automatically picked up the data in the datawarehouse and responds to changes in the data through charts and other visual widgets.

+## ⚙️🔧 Technical Overview ##

+ ### Technology Stack I have used ###

+ - Google Cloud Platform as the main cloud platform

+ - Google Cloud Storage Bucket as the data lake

+ - Google BigQuery as the data warehouse

+ - Terraform as Infrastructure as Code (IaC) tool.

+ - Kestra as the orchestratool tool

+ - dbt Cloud as the cloud based data transformation tool

+ - Google Looker Studio ads the visualizaation tool.

+ ### Architechure and interplay of these components for running the pipeline with batch-porcessing ###

+                ----------------architecutre image to go here -----------------------------

+## ☁️ Cloud and Terraform ##

+  - After getting my GCP account, I had created the Project and the Serive account for this project.

+  - The from my local machine I used, Terraform as the IaC tool to create resources at the Google Cloud Platform.
+Apart from mandatory associated firewall rules and API enablement, etc. Terraform created : the compute engine VM, the BigQuery dataset and the GCS bucket.

+  - The VM was then set up for the project.

+  - All details regarding this can be found  👉  [here](/docs/PLATFORM-SETUP.md)